niveklabs/tfwriter/google-beta/r/google_compute_global_address.md

 }

 variable "prefix_length" {
   description = "(optional) - The prefix length of the IP range.
-If not present, it means the\naddress field is a single IP address.\n\nThis field is not applicable to addresses with addressType=EXTERNAL." type        = number default     = null
+If not present, it means the\naddress field is a single IP address.\n\nThis field is not applicable to addresses with addressType=EXTERNAL,\nor addressType=INTERNAL when purpose=PRIVATE_SERVICE_CONNECT" type        = number default     = null
 }